lebpac/lebpac.github.io/evans-lake.md

 ---

-We look forward to seeing you at Evans Lake!
+We look forward to seeing you at Evans Lake this year!

-Your LEB Evans Lake Family Camp Organizing Committee,
+Your 2026 LEB Evans Lake Family Camp Organizing Committee,

+Andrew Stegemann
+Celeste Martin
+Catriona Menzies-Pike
+Heather Bell
+Jessica Lee
+Ron Boaz
 Siku Adam
 Sarah Evanetz
-Liz Kay
-Ariella Menashy
-Michelle Rainer
 Tessa Wilson

 This is not a school or PAC sponsored event.